schmooblidon/meleelight/README.md

 Ask Schmoo or WwwWario on Discord and they will try their best to help you.

 ### Why doesn't the official adapter work on Chrome?
-Because Chrome won't allow direct input.
-Try Firefox instead.
+Because Chrome has a bug with the vJoy drivers, it is beyond our control.

 ### Why does my screen get stuck on the loading screen in the downloaded game?
-If you downloaded the game, you need to run meleelightdebug.html, if it still doesn't load, join Discord and we'll try to help.
+If you downloaded the game, you need to run index.html (meleelightdebug.html on older downloads), if it still doesn't load, join Discord and we'll try to help.
 It helps if you can post any console output.

 ### You can go through the walls on Target Test Stages!
 Do you guys know about this?
 This is a known issue.